Developing ASP.NET Framework 4.x on macOS with ServBay

 Steps:

-Open Terminal: Launch the Terminal application on macOS.
+Open Terminal: Launch the Terminal application on your macOS.

 Navigate to the Project Directory: Use the